interlock-network/interlock-docs/docs/handbook/dna.md

 ## About

-Interlock is a blockchain network used to protect DeFi and govern cybersecurity data.
-We make cybersecurity software that costs **\$ILOCK** to secure people and sofware, but rewards **\$ILOCK** to people who make DeFi safer.
+Interlock is a blockchain network used to protect DeFi users and govern cybersecurity data.
+We make cybersecurity software that uses **\$ILOCK** to secure people and sofware, but rewards **\$ILOCK** to people who make DeFi safer.

 ## Vision
 **We want to protect the internet while rewarding the people who make it safer.**